boymustafa/Doggies/README.md

 Libraries that I use in this repo:

-        // Glide for loading and caching cat images implementation 'com.github.bumptech.glide:glide:4.9.0'
+        // Glide for loading and caching dog images implementation 'com.github.bumptech.glide:glide:4.9.0'
         kapt 'com.github.bumptech.glide:compiler:4.9.0'
         // Retrofit as our REST service